dotnet/csharpstandard/standard/classes.md

 The method performs the following tasks:

 1. Calls the method `System.Runtime.CompilerServices.RuntimeHelpers.EnsureSufficientExecutionStack()` if that method is present and the record class has printable members.
-2. For each of the record class's printable members, appends that member’s name followed by ` = ` followed by the member's value separated with `, `.
+2. For each of the record class's printable members, appends that member’s name followed by space `=`space, followed by the member's value separated with `,` and a space.
 3. Returns `true` if the record class has printable members; otherwise, `false`.

 For a member that has a value type, its value is converted to a string representation.